lorinkoz/talk-djangoconus24-redirect/slides.md

 --

-People should be able to guess-navigate your site by rewriting URLs
+People should be able to guess-navigate your site by rewriting URLs.

 <br/>